-We fear powerful volcanic eruptions with the flowing lava and balls of fire.
-But, the destructive volcanic ashfall effects on the power grid go unnoticed.
+We all fear volcanic eruptions with their flowing lava and fireballs.
+However, the volcanic ashfall effects on our power grid go unnoticed.

 |Volcano name||Eruption time period||Volume of erupted magma|